 - They’re smaller and easier to handhold.

 - The bigger screen is better for editing

 - Some (not the Pro and Air models) have a 3.5mm minijack for connecting headphones and microphones.

 You can shoot on your iPhone then move your clips onto another device – such as an iPad or Mac – for editing.
 AirDrop, found on all recent iOS devices and Macs, makes this easy.

 Apple have removed the headphone socket from all current phones: you’ll need a Lightning to TRRS dongle if you want to connect a microphone.

 Which iPad or iPhone?

-Old iPhones may be slow, but you can still use them to get a second angle, or as ‘crash cams’ in situations when you don’t want to wreck your expensive new phone.
-I use my 4S with a lavalier (tieclip) mic as a cheap alternative to a radio mic: put it in the actor/presenter’s pocket and sync it up later.
+If you do upgrade, you could keep your old phone to get a second angle, or as a ‘crash cam’ in situations when you don’t want to wreck your expensive new phone.
+You can also use one with a lavalier (tieclip) mic as a cheap alternative to a radio mic: put it in the actor/presenter’s pocket and sync it up later.

 The biggest issue with iPhone and iPad filmmaking is shaky video, followed by poor sound.